loomio/user-manual/en/privacy_policy.md

 ## User Content and Personally Identifiable Information

-As a decision-making platform, Loomio hosts discussions, comments, proposals and decision outcomes and other content created by users - “your content”.
+As a decision-making platform, Loomio hosts discussions, comments, proposals and decision outcomes and related content created by users - “your content”.

 We also collect the name and email address users log in with.
 This information usually makes the user personally identifiable, although you are welcome to use a pseudonym and anonymous email address to prevent this.